dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 		- Non-Functional Requirements
 			- Transactions: Database that offers ACID (Atomicity, Consistency, Isolation, and Durability) Properties
 			- Data freshness: If an online requires fresh data, think about how to speed up the data ingestion, processing and query process
-			- Data size: If the data size is small enough to fit into memory (up to hundr) -
+			- Data size: If the data size is small enough to fit into memory (up to hundreds of GBs), you can place it in memory.
+However, RAM is prone to data loss, so if you can't afford to lose data, you must find a way to make it persistent.
+			- Partitioning: If the volume of data you need to store is large, you may want to partition the database to balance -
 		-
 	-